 Downloading your files to a desktop will significantly skew the results of finding your large folders, so I don’t recommend it.

-What is the size of your largest folder?
-Or How many empty folders do you have?
-I'd love to hear your experience in the comments below.
+Given that you can easily see your Google Drive folder size with the Clean Drive tool.
+I’m curious what is the size of your largest folder?
+Or how many empty folders do you have?
+I’d love to hear your experience in the comments below.

 Yes, Google Drive does have the ability to show large files by visiting this page.
 However, Clean Drive gives you more control in viewing your files by size and folders by size.
 Clean Drive can show you your large files filtered by specific size, creation date, owner, or only in particular folders.
 Bulk deleting is also available for large files.